 - No size or shape requirements however the stamps typically are in the shape of the state (rectangular) and measure approximately 1.63” x 1.243”

-Insuring Compliance with Safety Regulations in Washington State
+Insuring Compliance with the Washington State Board

 Buildings and other structures are designed by a professional architect with many variables being considered simultaneously.
 From climatic concerns that vary by area of the country as well as part of each state to aesthetic desires from clients, the professional architect must employ his or her knowledge of this complex industry to create plans that are safe above all else.